Need cover for a second home?

 Unlike other insurers, with HomeProtect you can almost always obtain a quote online, so you won’t have to phone us unless you actually want to.
 Our policy is also backed by an efficient and fair claims service, so you can relax knowing that if anything happens to your second property, we’ll be able to help you.

-Our cover has been rated 5 Star by Defaqto, meaning that it provides excellent levels of cover for both Buildings and Contents insurance.
+Our buildings cover has been rated 5 Star by Defaqto, meaning that it provides excellent levels of cover Buildings.

 Second home insurance key points

-- Up to £500,000 as standard for loss or damage to the structure of your property.
+- Up to £1 million as standard for loss or damage to the structure of your property.

 - Up to £6,000 cover for your children's possessions while they are at university during term.